jonathanwong110/learn-co-sandbox/uniqloshopper/README.md

 ## Usage

 The gem begins by running uniqlo_shopper in the bin directory.
 The gem will then provide you with the name of each product in numerical order in a list view.
 To see more information on a product, simply enter the corresponding number for the current price and URL.
-After, you can choose to see the list again by entering list or typing exit to exit.
+You can then choose to see the list again by entering list or typing exit to exit.

 ## Development